awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 *Where* washed into a cave below the cliff altar *Questions* How, Who, Why

-The bodies of the prior guild party *and* the older corpose of an unknown naval officer are all found washed into this cave.
+The bodies of the prior guild party *and* the older corpose of an unknown naval officer are all found in a cave below the cliff altar.
 Only one of the party members has their Hand of Karn seal.

 All three bodies bear scorch marks similar to those found on local wildlife killed by the Death's Shade.
+The prior guild members appear to have survived the fall and succumb to wounds unable to escape the cave. (hence Scry working in advance on now-dead party members)

 The dowsing rod will point them towards this.
 If the party doesn't think to use it a local child tells them she found something awful in the cave, but doesn't want to go back for fear that the Death's Shade will come for her.